College Park GA DUI Lawyer - College Park DUI Attorney

 In College Park, GA it is your right to trial by 6 person jury made up of fellow citizens.
 However that trial will happen in Fulton County State Court.
 There are no jury trials in municipal court.
 The prosecutor will have to prove to the jurors that you are guilty beyond a reasonable doubt.
 This can usually benefit you since all you and your lawyer have to prove is some reasonable doubt that an errors or misunderstanding was made.
 Sometimes your lawyer can even expose some error or violation of your rights and have the entire case thrown out.
 If you want superior legal representation for your College Park, GA DUI charge, call the Law Office of Richard Lawson today.
 We will fight to get you your best results!

 When facing a DUI charge, it is vital to know what consequences you may be facing if you are convicted College Park, GA.
 The State of Georgia has set minimum and maximum penalties including: up to one year in jail time, community service, probation, loss of driver's license, and $1000 in fines not including court and other statutory surcharges.
 There are also a lot of programs that you may be sentenced to complete.
 These are usually random drug and alcohol tests, alcohol and drug counseling, drug and alcohol treatment programs and DUI safe driving classes.
 Plus, the more times you are charged with DUI, the worse these sentences get.
 If you have been arrested for DUI in College Park, GA call the Law Offices of Richard S. Lawson today.
-We have over almost 20 years of experience in fighting for the rights of our DUI clients.
+We have over 25 years of experience in fighting for the rights of our DUI clients.
 More about Georgia DUI Penalties can be found throughout the website.

 BUILDING YOUR COLLEGE PARK GEORGIA DUI DEFENSE